 Keep your leadership pipeline full of (diverse) talent

 Providing leadership development for all your managers means that they will stay with you and be your next generation of leaders.
 One thing is for sure.
 Increased diversity at all levels of leadership won’t happen unless you make it happen.
 Bear in mind that statistically speaking, 70% of change programs fail.
-I think I know why.
-Unless they are followed up with recalls, alumni groups, coaching and mentoring, and reporting, nothing much is going to change.
+Through our work with hundreds of executives and senior managers, we've implemented tools and strategies to ensure our clients aren't among those statistics.
+By following up with recalls, networking with alumni groups, coaching and mentoring, and reporting, we help ensure change programs are affective and efficient.

 Diversity, diverse leadership and leadership at all levels

 Does that tangled equation make sense now?
 I think this is an exciting time to be working on embracing diversity through all levels of leadership in corporate life.
-It’s going to happen, global business and societal expectations demand it.
+It’s going to happen, global business and societal expectations demand it, and innovation and business outcomes thrive on it.